bbauska/UofM-AdvStyling/readme.md

 responsive websites.

 What is a responsive site?
-The easiest answer may be to describe sites that aren\'t responsive.
+The easiest answer may be to describe sites that aren&apos;t responsive.
 Have you ever visited a site on your phone and the content just seems crammed in?
 You maybe get the idea that the site was designed for a large screen and simply shrunk down for the phone.
-Or even worse, it wasn\'t shrunk at all and you have to do a lot of side-to-side scrolling?
+Or even worse, it wasn&apos;t shrunk at all and you have to do a lot of side-to-side scrolling?
 Or maybe you have been on a website on your tablet, but a bunch of key components are locked and you are forced to go back when you have access to a laptop or desktop?